 Volunteers provide school aged children in our community memorable half-day nature experiences at the Maxwelton Outdoor Classroom.

 Join the talented crew of Outdoor Classroom volunteer teachers and help make these rich experiences happen.
 Whidbey Watershed Stewards staff provide the lesson plans, training, and all the tools you need to be successful!
-No experience is necessary.
+No formal teaching experience is necessary, though experience with elementary aged children is a plus.

-Two opportunities for Fall 2018 Volunteer Teacher Training are on:
+Two opportunities for Spring 2020 Volunteer Teacher Training are on:

 Lunch and good conversation provided!